-Financial viability to support the operation of the road system and provide for capital construction and preservation needs is tested over two time frames for the Comprehensive Plan.
-The Transportation Needs Report (TNR), the county's 20-year transportation plan, identifies the road-related ((improvements))

-investments needed to support the land use vision of the County's comprehensive plan.
+Financial viability to support the operation of the road system and provide for capital construction and preservation needs is tested over two time frames.
+The Transportation Needs Report (TNR), the county's 20-year transportation plan, identifies the road-related improvements-investments needed to support the land use vision of the County's comprehensive plan.
 The 20-year plan provides an assessment of revenues projected from currently available resources and identifies reasonable options for securing additional revenues over the life of the plan.
-Secondly, the biennial update of the roads ((CIP)) Capital Improvement Program examines the specifics of how to implement the financing plan over the next six years.
+Secondly, the biennial update of the roads CHPCapital Improvement Program examines the specifics of how to implement the financing plan over the next six years.

-C. Funding ((p)) Priorities $((\epsilon))$ Consistent with ((t)) Transit and ((t)) Road ((s)) Strategic ((p)) Plans
+C. Funding pPriorities €Consistent with tTransit and tRoad sStrategic pPlans

-T-401 Financial investments in transportation should support a sustainable, transportation system, consistent with the priorities established in the King County Strategic Plan and each division's strategic plan or other functional plans.

-T-402 King County should fund services, operations, and capital facilities that support local and regional transportation and land use goals and result in a balanced, multimodal transportation system.

-The unincorporated county road system provides transportation connections for large numbers of users that travel through the Rural Area and Natural Resource

-Lands to reach adjoining cities, other counties or regional destinations.
-King

-County should seek and support regional funding sources that could be used to repair and maintain the arterial system.

-T-404 When funding transportation projects in areas where annexations or incorporations are expected, the Department of Transportation should seek interlocal agreements with the affected cities and other service providers to provide opportunities for joint grant applications and cooperative funding of improvements.
+- T-401 Financial investments in transportation should support a sustainable, transportation system, consistent with the priorities established in the King County Strategic Plan and each division's strategic plan or other functional plans. - T-402 King County should fund services, operations, and capital facilities that support local and regional transportation and land use goals and result in a balanced, multimodal transportation system. - T-403 The unincorporated county road system provides transportation connections for large numbers of users that travel through the Rural Area to reach adjoining cities, other counties or regional destinations.
+King County should seek and support regional funding sources that could be used to repair and maintain the arterial system. - T-404 When funding transportation projects in areas where annexations or incorporations are expected, the Department of Transportation should seek interlocal agreements with the affected cities and other service providers to provide opportunities for joint grant applications and cooperative funding of improvements.